Come Get It Bae

-"Come Get It Bae" is a song written, produced, and performed by American singer-songwriter Pharrell Williams, with guest vocals from Miley Cyrus, from the former's second studio album Girl (2014).
+"Come Get It Bae" is a song written, produced, and performed by American musician Pharrell Williams, with guest vocals from Miley Cyrus, from the former's second studio album Girl (2014).
 "Come Get It Bae" was released on March 6, 2014, through Columbia Records as the third single from the album.

 "Come Get It Bae" is a funk song, and discusses sex through the metaphor of a motorcycle.
 The song received generally favorable reviews from music critics, who complimented its overall production, but were ambivalent towards its lyrical content.
 The song has since peaked at number 23 on the Billboard Hot 100 and reached number 108 on the French SNEP.

 Background and composition

 Williams first collaborated with Cyrus while producing the tracks "4x4" and "GetItRight" for her fourth studio album Bangerz (2013).
 It was announced that Cyrus would appear on Williams' second studio album Girl when its track listing was confirmed on February 25.
 Their collaboration, "Come Get It Bae", was premiered through iTunes Radio on February 28 during an exclusive streaming of the record before its official release on March 3.
 The "World of Red Bull" commercial premiered on March 3, 2014, and features a 30-second snippet of "Come Get It Bae".
 Williams performed the song on Good Morning America on April 7; Cyrus was not present, although her vocals were heard on the pre-recorded backing track.
 Tori Kelly also provides background vocals in the song's bridge section.

 "Come Get It Bae" is a funk song with playful beat, which sees the incorporation of a "throbbing bass and handclaps".
 Williams delivers its verses, while Cyrus sings the chorus and is heard yelling "hey!" throughout the song.
 The metaphor "you want to ride my motorcycle?" is frequently heard during the chorus; it serves as an innuendo for sex, a recurring theme throughout Girl.